-However, VPS costs more than shared hosting, and may not be suitable for those on a tight budget.
+However, Managed VPS Hosting costs more than shared hosting, and may not be suitable for those on a tight budget.
 The second drawback is that the complex set up adds more responsibility at the users’end.
 If you can’t figure out how it works, you could end up wiping crucial software or files without realizing it.
 So get educated before you invest in VPS hosting.

 If you have enough budget, a VPS host is a good option to go with.
 While it will cost you a little more than shared hosting, the low-tier option is better than high-tier shared hosting.
 Also, you’d be able to scale whenever you get more traffic.
 With that said, make sure to see what your money will get you in terms of storage, CPU memory, bandwidth, etc. Dreamhost and inMotion hosting have some of the best VPS solutions.

 Dedicated hosting service is another type of virtual hosting wherein an entity or organization leases its entire server to an individual or an organization and not shared with anyone else, hence it is “dedicated” only for that particular individual or organization.